PowerShell/SecretManagement/Docs/DesignDoc.md

 All extension vault module implementations are responsible for working securely.
 In addition each extension vault module is responsible for authentication within the current user context, and to provide appropriate informational and error messages to the user, including instructions for authenticating.
 Extension vaults are also responsible for prompting the user for a passphrase, if needed, in interactive sessions.
+If an extension vault supports optional secret metadata, the metadata is not sensitive information and does not need to be stored securely.

 ### Intermediate secret objects